C/C++ client library and toolkit for the

 smaxSetPassword(mySecretPassword);

-By default smax_clib will connect both an interactive and a pipeline (high-troughput) Redis client.
+By default smax_clib will connect both an interactive and a pipeline (high-throughput) Redis client.
 However, if you are planning to only use interactive mode (for setting an queries), you might not want to connect the pipeline client at all:

 smaxSetPipelined(FALSE);